 The most “multi-” instrumentalist and the only biker in the band, Jim has been playing music since he was a teenager (many, many years ago).
 Over the years he has studied guitar, banjo, piano, violin, harmonica, and lately, has picked up (of all things) accordion and Native American flute.

 Several of Jim’s songs have been recognized in songwriting competitions.
 As influences, he names "the masters": John Prine, Townes Van Zandt, and Lucinda Williams.
-He has also just completed and released his first CD titled "Horseshoes and Hand Grenades" containing 16 tracks of original music.
-Find more at his website.
+Jim released a solo CD in 2005 titled "Horseshoes and Hand Grenades" containing 16 original songs.

 Steve Coffee